pkesist/buildpal/Documentation/quickstart.rst

 .. note::

-    Note that for executing :file:`bp_cl.exe`, calling MSVC compiler setup scripts (such as ``vcvarsall.bat``) is still required. :file:`bp_cl.exe` uses its environment to locate the real compiler :file:`cl.exe`.
+    Calling MSVC compiler setup scripts (such as ``vcvarsall.bat``) is still required. :file:`bp_cl.exe` uses the environment to locate the compiler, system headers etc.

-3. Run Manager.
-    * This will open Manager's GUI which can be used to view detected farm configuration.
-If this is satisfactory, run the Manager by pressing its `Start` button.

-4. Run the build.
+* Run the build.
     * Number of concurrent jobs should be set to as many as your machine can manage.